ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 # Cool Trends!
 But Can we Fit Models to Them?

-Now that we some some idea of the trends in admit rate based on GPA and MCAT, we would like to know if we can **fit a (not too complex) mathematical model** to these trends to predict admit rate for any combination of GPA and MCAT score with a decent degree of accuracy.
+Now that we some idea of the trends in admit rate based on GPA and MCAT, we would like to know if we can **fit a (not too complex) mathematical model** to these trends to predict admit rate for any combination of GPA and MCAT score with a decent degree of accuracy.
 Before tackling the whole problem, let's just see how good we can do at **predicting those sigmoids from the last figure**.

 <figure>
 <center>